SquidCooki2/Cooki/README.md

 - Win-Win: Hosts earn based on how much computing power was used.

 ## Acknowledgements
 This was created for the 2025 Startup Hackathon @ UNCC.
+Won 'Most Technical'.

 Big thanks to my teammates Aryan Kharva and Pranav Sadhu for creating the website.
 This repo represents a Minimum Viable Product (MVP).
 Stay tuned—big things are planned!